-High levels of cortisol and inflammatory markers have been associated with decreased thyroid function.
-High levels of cortisol (which can also be caused by high stress levels, low testosterone, etc.) can directly lead to suppression of pituitary TSH secretion, and can impair both thyroid and serotonin function.
+Decreased thyroid function is often due to high levels of cortisol and inflammatory markers.
+High levels of cortisol (which can also be caused by high stress levels, low testosterone, etc.) can directly suppress pituitary TSH secretion and impair both thyroid and serotonin function.

 Do you find yourself saying things like, “Help, I want to feel better for the holidays”?

 Do you feel tired, suffer from lack of sleep, and have joint pain or muscle stiffness, frequently catch the flu or colds, feel anxious and depressed, and have headaches or gastrointestinal disturbances, difficulty concentrating or remembering, or experiencing various allergy symptoms?
 Do you have difficulty getting up in the morning, more fatigue from 3:00-5:00 PM, and get a second wind in the evening?
 Are you craving salt?
 Do you feel lightheaded?
 Are you sensitive to loud noises?
 Do you or others see you as “not your old self”?
 You may have low cortisol and adrenal fatigue.
 Cortisol, however, can be tested using specialty labs and easily treated.